 The Lionhead rabbit is a tiny rabbit that has a compact and rounded body.
 What makes them unique is the fact that they have a mane.
 Their mane has some similarities with the mane of a lion, you would almost say that someone must have crossed a rabbit with a lion.

 Personality of a Lionhead rabbit

 The lionhead can be seen as a friendly and well-mannered rabbit with a good personality.
 Although they enjoy attention of their owners and/or other rabbits a lot they don’t find it hard to be on their own.
-A strong social connection between rabbit and owner is therefore not required.
+A strong social connection between rabbit and owner is therefore not required but still recommended.
 In general the lionhead rabbit is a recommended pet for young children due to their personality but it does needs some experienced handling.
 Moreover, when the rabbit feels insecure it might show signs of aggression.
 With the right amount of training by adults the lionhead rabbit makes also a good pet for children.

 How does a lionhead rabbit look like?

 At first sight the Lionhead rabbit is like all other dwarf rabbits.
 The rabbit belongs to the more tiny and smaller rabbit breeds.
 Nevertheless, they do have a unique feature why many people fell in love with this relatively new breed.
 Around their head, chin, chest and occasionally their skirts(flanks) they are covered with an amazing mane of wool.
 The rabbit weighs on average; between 2,5 and 3,5 pounds.
 The length of their mane is on average 2-3 inch and forms a kind of “V”.
 It is possible that they also have transitional wool around their hindquarters.